feldian15/GrinDorms/Written-Reports/sprint1-journal.md

 ### Which user stories were activated?
 - Room Poster
 - Post-room draw user
-- Accessibility checker:
+- Accessibility checker
 ### Additional notes describing the session, e.g. observations of the test user's behavior.
 -  Leah enagaged with the prototype as we expected.
 ### The feedback you got from the tester
-- adding a box that let the user confirm after they press the delete button for their reviews
+- Leah suggested that we should add a popup for the user to confirm that they would like to delete a review they have posted.
 ### Notes on how to revise your testing procedure for the next user
-- we have created standardized review questions to ask users after each test.
+- We have created standardized review questions to ask users after each test.
 ### Describe changes to your prototype
-- there will be a page that allow the user to confirm after they click the delete button.
+- We added a popup that asks the user to confirm that they would like to delete a review.
 ### other changes your team decided to make from your own thoughts and ideas from the testing session
 - Add a save button when editing past reviews, add a popup that says "are you sure" after clicking delete on a past review.
 - Add a popup to allows users to explain why they have flagged/reported a review.